Apadravya Piercing FAQ Info by APP Certified Piercers in NYC

 2. A professional piercer marks the appropriate entry and exit points with a single-use sterile surgical marker.

-3. The area is pierced passing through the urethra, using a sterile, single-use, disposable needle, sometimes braced by a NRT or other various instruments,
+3. The area is pierced, passing through the urethra, using a sterile, single-use, disposable needle, sometimes braced by a NRT or other various instruments.

 5. The piercer will then install sterile, implant-certified barbell through the newly created piercing channel and threads on the bead.